LiskArchive/lisk-sdk/CONTRIBUTING.md

 * Include issue numbers in the PR title, at the end with: ```Description - Closes #IssueNumber```
 * Include screenshots and animated GIFs in your pull request whenever possible.
-* Follow the [JavaScript](https://github.com/airbnb/javascript) styleguide from airbnb.
+* Follow the [JavaScript](https://github.com/airbnb/javascript) styleguide from airbnb with the [lisk extension](https://github.com/LiskHQ/eslint-config-lisk-base).
 * Document new code based on the [YuiDoc Documentation Styleguide](http://yui.github.io/yuidoc/)
 * End all files with a newline
 * Every new code must come with complete test coverage